 As active owners, our Central Engagement programme serves as a platform to express our expectations on material ESG themes outlined in Section 4 to targeted investee companies.
-The programme objectives are based on our judgment on materiality to investment portfolios managed on behalf of clients.
-For each identified material ESG theme, the Central Engagement team follows a six-step process to carry out the engagement programme.
+The programme objectives are based on our judgement on materiality to investment portfolios managed on behalf of clients.
+For each identified material ESG theme, engagement under the Central Engagement Programme follows a six-step process.